Ukrainian grammar: Verbs

-Grammatical conjugation is subject to three persons in two numbers and three simple tenses (present/future, future, and past), with periphrastic forms for the future and Conditional, as well as imperative forms and present/past participles, distinguished by adjectival and adverbial usage.
-There are two voices, active and middle/passive, which is constructed by the addition of a reflexive suffix -ся/сь to the active form.
-An interesting feature is that the past tense is actually made to agree in gender with the subject, for it is the participle in an originally periphrastic perfect formed with the present of быть (modern: бути) /bɨtɪ~bɯtɪ/, "to be".
+Grammatical conjugation is subject to three persons in two numbers and three simple tenses (present/future, future, and past), with periphrastic forms for the future and conditional, as well as imperative forms and present/past participles, distinguished by adjectival and adverbial usage.
+There are two voices, active and middle/passive, which is constructed by the addition of a reflexive suffix -ся/-сь to the active form.
+An interesting feature is that the past tense is actually made to agree in gender with the subject, for it is the participle in an originally periphrastic perfect formed with the present of быти (modern: бути) /bɨtɪ~bɯtɪ/, "to be".
 Verbal inflection today is considerably simpler than in Common Slavic.
 The ancient aorist, imperfect, and (periphrastic) pluperfect have been lost.
 The loss of three of the former six tenses has been offset by the reliance, as in other Slavic languages, on verbal aspect.
 Most verbs come in pairs, one with imperfective or continuous connotation, the other with perfective or completed, usually formed with a (prepositional) prefix, but occasionally using a different root.

 The present tense of the verb бути, "to be", today normally has the form, є used for all persons and numbers.
 Previously (before 1500) and occasionally in liturgical settings, aspects of the full conjugation, can be found.
 The paradigm shows as well as anything else the Indo-European affinity of Ukrainian:

 Note: Ukrainian forms followed by * are considered archaic in Standard Ukrainian (albeit those are still used in dialects) and are replaced by є.
 In the present tense, the verb бути is often omitted (or replaced by a dash "—" in writing), for example, "Мій брат — вчитель" ("My brother is a teacher"). "—" is not used when the subject is a pronoun, "Я студент" ("I am a student").

 Classification of verbs

-There exist two different classification of verbs: traditional and historical/linguistic.
+There exist two different classifications of verbs: traditional and historical/linguistic.

 The traditional classification of verbs subdivides the verbs into two categories based on the form of the 3rd person singular present indicative form of the verb.